andyredhead/manning-async-rust-stocktracking/README.md

 # manning-async-rust-stocktracking
-My solution to Manning Build Stock Tracking CLI in Rust
+My solution to Manning Build Stock Tracking CLI in Rust.

+Each milestone has its own package.